microbit-foundation/dev-docs/hardware/schematic.md

 * TOC
 {:toc}

-This page discusses the micro:bit schematic and Bill of Materials [BOM](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2/Bill.of.Materials-BBC-microbit_V2.0.0.csv), which shows the electrical connections of the micro:bit and the components used in it.
+This page discusses the micro:bit schematic and Bill of Materials, which shows the electrical connections of the micro:bit and the components used in it.

 The micro:bit <span class="v1">V1.3</span> and  <span class="v1">V1.5</span> schematic is available from the BBC's [micro:bit hardware repository](https://github.com/bbcmicrobit/hardware).